CPAN-Security/security.metacpan.org/docs/glossary.md

 > Data which describes the lineage and/or process for which software has been created or altered.

-### Point of origin
+### Point of origin ⚠️

 > The supplier and associated metadata from which a software component has been procured, transmitted, or received.
-> Package repositories, release distribution platforms, and version control history are examples of various points of origin.
+> ~~Package repositories, release distribution platforms, and version control history are examples of various points of origin.~~

-### Procurement
+### Procurement ⚠️

 > The process of agreeing to terms and acquiring software or services for later use.
+> This includes agreeing to Open Source licenses.

 ### Provenance